hapi-server/server-ui/README.md

 and open `http://localhost:8000/` in a web browser.

-# Configuration
+# Advanced UI Configuration

 By default, the list of servers at `http://localhost:8000/` will be that in https://github.com/hapi-server/servers/blob/master/all_.txt.

 To use your own list, rename `all_.txt` to `all.txt` and enter the URL of your HAPI server.

+# Advanced UI Use

-Alternatively, you can pass the URL of a server to create a menu for by passing it as a parameter in the hash.
+You can pass the URL of a server to create a menu for by passing it as a parameter in the hash.
 The following will cause the UI to show datasets in the SSCWeb HAPI server.

 `http://hapi-server.org/servers-dev/#server=http://hapi-server.org/servers/SSCWeb/hapi`